SaibotLi/Landing-Page-Insurezella/README.md

 ## Technologies
 - React.js: Provides the foundation for building a responsive, dynamic user interface.
 - React Router: Enables navigation between different sections of the website in a smooth, single-page application manner.
-- EmailJS: Allows users to send emails directly from the website, facilitating easy communication with the business.
 - TailwindCSS: Used for styling components responsively, ensuring the application looks great on all devices.
 - Node.js: For package and dependency management.
 - Git: Version control for efficient development.